winterland1989/blog/source/_posts/aeson's-mysterious-lazy-parsing.md

 OK, that's my interpretation of those docs for a long time, and i always prefer `decode` to `decode'` since thunking those conversions makes sense to me.
 But when i started to hack a JSON value parser from ground, suddenly I realized this is far more complex than my first look, a question is begging me to answer:

-    How could be this `conversion defering` possible, when parsing should tell us if the JSON is valid?
+    How could be this `conversion deferring` possible, when parsing should tell us if the JSON is valid?

 There must be something wrong here.
 After parsing we should have something like `Either String a`, if we defer the conversions, how could we know it's `Right`?
-If the defered conversion somehow met problems, and we already give a `Right` result, a bottom `undefined` will be produced?
+If the deferred conversion somehow met problems, and we've already given a `Right` result, a bottom `undefined` will be produced?
 No this's just unacceptable, we must do all the conversions before we can be sure the result is `Right`.
 But what's the point of this lazy vs strict arrangement then?

 Reading source quickly leads us to the difference before [`json` and `json'`](https://github.com/bos/aeson/blob/master/Data/Aeson/Parser/Internal.hs#L78) parser: i.e. it's the conversions between JSON bytes and `Value`, aeson's intermediate JSON representation, makes this differences.
 In `json` case,  thunks are produced during parsing.
 But where're those thunks?
 What makes things more mysterious is that `Value` use strict field all the way: